lmux/RadioMap/README.md

 - `springdoc-openapi-ui` is used for documenting the API based on the OpenAPI specification.

-- The plugin `maven-compiler-plugin` is used for compiling the project with maven.
+- The plugin `spring-boot-maven-plugin` is used for compiling the project with maven.

 The dependencies used on the front end are listed under `src/main/resources/static/`: